featured-image-how-to-explain-a-concept-clearly-and-concisely

 ‘Return'

-This is where the rubber hits the road, where you define where your idea creates value and how that value can be measured.
+This is where the rubber hits the road, where you define where your insight creates value and how that value can be measured.

-You want the audience to arrive at this part completely clear on what you’re suggesting, and then walking away sold on its potential and ready to commit.
+You want the audience to arrive at this part completely clear on what you're suggesting, and then walk away sold on its potential and ready to commit.

 Download all the canvases for free in editable Keynote format